freenas/freenas-docs/userguide/plugins.rst

 .. figure:: %imgpath%/plugins-delete-example.png

-   Uninstalling a Plugin and Deleting its Associated Jail and Dataset
+   Uninstalling a Plugin and its Associated Jail and Dataset

+#ifdef freenas
 .. _Creating Plugins:

 Create a Plugin